 Hiya has several other vitamins that First Day does not, including Manganese, which supports metabolism, Selenium, which supports sleep and mood, and Zinc, which supports the immune system.

-However, Flinstones also has a few things that Hiya does not, such as Iron, Niacin, and B6.
+However, Flintstones also has a few things that Hiya does not, such as Iron, Niacin, and B6.
 The inclusion of Iron is important to note because Hiya does not include Iron for a reason.

 The potential downside of iron toxicity from kids accidentally eating too many vitamins may not be worth the limited upside, especially considering most kids get enough iron from diet alone.